XZhang97666/AlpaCare/README.md

 This is the repo for *AlpaCare*, which are LLMs tuned on medical instructions.
 The repo contains:

-- The 52K medical instruction-response dataset *MedInstruct-52k* used for fine-tuning *AlpaCare*.
+- The 52K medical instruction-response dataset [*MedInstruct-52k*](https://github.com/XZhang97666/AlpaCare/blob/master/data/MedInstruct-52k.json) used for fine-tuning *AlpaCare*, and corresponding [clinican-crafted seed task](https://github.com/XZhang97666/AlpaCare/blob/master/data/med_seed.json) to generate instruction.
-- A 217 clinical craft free-form instruction evaluation test set,*MedInstruct-test*.
+- A 217 clinical craft free-form instruction evaluation test set,[*MedInstruct-test*](https://github.com/XZhang97666/AlpaCare/blob/master/data/MedInstruct-test.json).
 - The weights of AlpaCare models (7B and 13B on LLaMA and LLaMA-2, respectively.)
 - The code for:
     1. [medical task generation](https://github.com/XZhang97666/AlpaCare/tree/master/test_generation);